 You see our thoughts are conditioned.
-Who does that mean?
-Our minds are programmed, conditioned and controlled by our surroundings in a very subliminal way.
+What does that mean?
+Our minds are programmed, conditioned, and controlled by our surroundings in a very subliminal way.
 We like to be ‘liked’ by our peer groups, so we do things in order to be liked.
-We watch television and there are subliminal programming within the ads and they are written so you don’t notice it but act on it.
-Such as while watching an ad on tv listening to the list of reasons why you need this medication, you might ask yourself ‘do I have any of those symptoms?’
+We watch television and there is subliminal programming within the ads and they are written so you don’t notice it but act on it.
+Such as while watching an ad on tv and listening to the list of reasons why you need this medication, you might ask yourself ‘Do I have any of those symptoms?’
 Or, if you are already taking that medication and you are listening to the list of side effects, you might ask yourself the same question and then want to call your doctor to ask for the medication or to be treated for the side effects.
 This is subliminal.
 It makes you think with the conditioned mind, then act.

-In fact the ancient mind of man had this same struggle, exactly the same, we are no different.
+In fact, the ancient mind of man had this same struggle, exactly the same, we are no different.

 Our conditioning will have us do things that our heart does not want to do.
 I’ll give you an example.
 I know many people who have recently come to feel awakened, then claim ‘I’m spiritual now’.
 What they really mean is they have chosen the spiritual path and now unlearning everything in the mind that goes against truly being spiritual.